Meet James: The Owner Behind WakeGarden, Bangkok's Newest 2-Tower Wake Park

 The Coaching Is the Real Draw

-Here is the part that has made WakeGarden stand out in its first month: James is an excellent coach.
-In the park's first weeks, he has personally walked several riders all the way through to air raleys - a trick most wakeboarders never land even after years of practice.
+Here is the part that has made WakeGarden stand out in its first two months: James is an excellent coach.
+Since opening, he has personally walked several riders all the way through to air raleys - a trick most wakeboarders never land even after years of practice.

 That is the kind of progression that only happens when the coach has genuinely put the years in and knows how to break each movement down into a sequence a beginner can actually execute.
 If you are learning - whether it is your first day ever, or you are an intermediate rider stuck on a specific trick - James is one of the most under-priced coaching resources in Thai wakeboarding right now.